 - Children will bring Forest School and swimming kits in on the correct days.

 - PE kit to be in school Monday-Friday.

 Homework is a points based system for all subjects.
 The children have 10 weeks to complete enough activities to gain a minimum of 100 points.
 These can be completed on the Class Notebook or on paper.
 The activities are below, on the Class Notebook and a paper copy can be requested if needed.

 Spellings are given on a weekly basis (these will be written in their spelling books but also on the Class Notebook) and will be tested on Fridays.

 Our school has a continued commitment to helping children learn about and understand their rights.
-Here are the individual rights we will be exploring across the school linking to our weekly themes in the Autumn term.
+Here are the individual rights we will be exploring across the school linking to our weekly themes.
 Please ask your children about these articles and speak with them about how they impact them at home too.

 Whole School Theme

 Article 25 – review of the treatment of care

 Article 17 - access to media and information

 Article 5 - parental guidance and a child's evolving capabilities.